 Additionally, bison is more likely to be grass-fed rather than raised in a feedlot like cattle, which are primarily fed grains.

-That gives bison a healthier fat profile, including 3–4 times more anti-inflammatory omega-3 fats, particularly alpha-linolenic acid (ALA).
-Preliminary research suggests that consuming bison may yield health benefits (51).
+That gives bison a healthier fat profile, including 3–4 times more anti-inflammatory omega-3 fats, particularly alpha-linolenic acid.
+Preliminary research suggests that consuming bison may yield health benefits (

-When healthy men ate 12 ounces of beef or bison (sirloin steak and chuck roast) six times weekly for seven weeks, C-reactive protein (CRP), a marker of inflammation, increased by 72% on the beef-rich diet.
-However, CRP increased only slightly on the bison-rich diet (51).
+In a 2013 study, when healthy men ate 12 ounces of beef or bison (sirloin steak and chuck roast) 6 times weekly for 7 weeks, their levels of C-reactive protein, a marker of inflammation, increased by 72% on the beef-rich diet but only slightly on the bison-rich diet (

-White-fleshed fish and skinless white-meat poultry are among the leanest animal proteins.
-However, you can also find lean red meat if you look for the words “loin” and “round.”
+White-fleshed fish and skinless white meat poultry are among the leanest animal proteins.
+However, you can also find lean red meat by looking for the words “loin” and “round.”

-Plant proteins such as beans, lite tofu and powdered peanut butter also offer ample amounts of protein.
+Plant proteins such as beans, tofu, and powdered peanut butter offer ample amounts of protein as well.